khaledd77/Company-Management-System/README.md

 - Promotion logic is encapsulated via the `Promote` interface.

 ### 5. Reporting & Statistics
-- View all employees in a specific department.
+- View  departments all employees.
-- Retrieve individual employee details on demand.

 ---